juliogomez/devops/README.md

 ## Microservices management

-When you are finished testing your new application please press Ctrl+C in each terminal to stop *myhero-data*, *myhere-app*, *myhero-ui* and *myhero-spark* containers.
+When you are finished testing your new application please press Ctrl+C in each terminal to stop *myhero-data*, *myhero-app*, *myhero-ui* and *myhero-spark* containers.
 You may check they are not running anymore with:

 ```shell
 docker ps